CURA Publications Fellows

 Badr Rahimah (2014-2015)

-Badr Rahima graduated from Georgetown University in Qatar as a member of the class of 2016 and currently resides in the United Kingdom.
-He published his first academic article on the Syrian Civil War under the title, “The Class Oriented Rationale,” in which he explored the socioeconomic roots of the conflict in Syria and their relation to sectarianism.
+Badr Rahima graduated from Georgetown University in Qatar as a member of the class of 2015 and works in the Office of Academic Services (OAS) at GU-Q. He published his first academic article on the Syrian Civil War under the title, “The Class Oriented Rationale,” in which he explored the socioeconomic roots of the conflict in Syria and their relation to sectarianism.
 Badr holds an MS in Culture and Society from the London School of Economics.
 His master's dissertation, “The Fear Oriented Rationale: Interaction between Class and Cultural Groups in Syria,” studied the role of fear in a culture that governs daily behavior of Syrians inside and outside of Syria.

 Mona Saif (2017-2018)